310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-… You really are incredible, Mikejima-san.
+…You really are incredible, Mikejima-san.
 You can even expel spirits?
 {% endbubble %}

 {% bubble Madara %}